The following frauds and scams are circulating within the town of Amherst and surrounding areas.

 National Lottery Fraud

 This is another example of an advance fee fraud.
 The fraud claims to be affiliated with several phone companies and shopping centres.
-The fraudsters state that the recipient has won a total of $51,950 and encloses as cheque for $1,650 for "administration fees".
-The letter urges the letter receipient to cash the cheque and send the $1,650 to them via western union or moneygram.
-Once the recepient sends the money, they never hear from the fraudsters again and 7-10 days later, the cheque that they initially cashed into their bank accounts ends up counterfeit.
+The fraudsters state that the recipient has won a total of $51,950 and encloses a cheque for $1,650 for "administration fees."
+The letter urges the letter recipient to cash the cheque and send the $1,650 to them via Western Union or MoneyGram.
+Once the recipient sends the money, they never hear from the fraudsters again and 7-10 days later, the cheque that they initially deposited into their bank accounts ends up counterfeit.
 A couple of things in this letter help show a pattern in most advance fee frauds.
 The fraudsters will usually use a money transfer system.
 The fraudsters also request that you always keep the correspondence confidential so that the victim does not get persuaded out of participating in the fraud.
-The fraudsters ten to state that their "contest" is affiliated with a whole slew of businesses who normally do not associate with one another.
+The fraudsters tend to state that their "contest" is affiliated with a whole slew of businesses who normally do not associate with one another.
 Lastly, these frauds tend to have foreign phone numbers attached to them.

 Florida Rental Scam

 This fraud is circulating on Kijiji and what the scammers attempt to do is fraudulently rent breach front houses in Florida.
-In this case, the victim had the sense to do some back checking and discovered that the scammers were not the owners of the property.
-Typically the scammers will ask for an up to date rental fee to be prepaid to them and in this case they wanted the monies transferred via pay pal.
-Reading through the emails from the victim and the fraudster there are some tell tale signs that this is a scam.
-The emails used are all generic hotmail or live accounts.
+In this case, the victim had the sense to do some back-checking and discovered that the scammers were not the owners of the property.
+Typically, the scammers will ask for an up-to-date rental fee to be prepaid to them and in this case, they wanted the monies transferred via PayPal.
+Reading through the emails from the victim and the fraudster there are some telltale signs that this is a scam.
+The emails used are all generic Hotmail or Live accounts.
 The "seller's" writing is poor and indicates that the fraudster is possibly foreign.
 The "seller" indicates that they are far away (Geneva) and therefore cannot respond except through email.
 The ad is renting the property for a fraction of the going rate.
-The "seller" states "its not all about the money, but giving priveleges to people to enjoy and have the best list can offer".
+The "seller" states "It's not all about the money, but giving privileges to people to enjoy and have the best list can offer."
 Dead giveaway.

 Email Fraud